 Crown gall is a plant disease caused by the bacterium Agrobacterium tumefaciens.
 The tumor-like galls that appear on the roots, trunks, branches or stems of trees and shrubs are unsightly but don’t necessarily kill mature plants.
-However, it’s crucial to diagnose and treat the disease early so it won’t spread, especially to young plants that can be killed by it.
+However, it’s crucial to diagnose and treat the disease early so it won’t spread, especially to young plants that are more susceptible to damage and death.

 Which Plants Can Get Crown Gall?